-Chances are, your body isn't the only thing feeling the effects of colder temperatures these days.
-Consider your poor wallet when the heating bill rises!
+Chances are, your body isn't the only thing that feels the effects of colder temperatures.
+Consider your poor wallet when the heating costs rise!

 Close Air Leaks

 Are small gaps around your windows, doors, or fireplace allowing cool air to seep in?
 How about gaps in the floors, walls, or ceiling?
 By using caulk, weatherstripping, or spray foam to seal air leaks in your home, you could get 5% to 30% in potential energy savings each year, according to the U.S. Department of Energy.